How Students Learn from Assessments

 Now that we’ve considered how assessment and feedback are related to student learning, let’s look at some practices you can implement in your courses to help you act on these principles.

-Analyze the summative assessments
+Analyze your summative assessments

+An effective course will have a set of carefully-designed summative assessments that are coherent and aligned with the learning goals of the course.
 Once these assessments are designed, it’s important to take some time to make explicit to yourself (and to your students) what skills and knowledge they will need to use in order to be successful.

 For example, if students are taking a test that requires them to solve complex problems using course concepts, you need to be very clear not only about what those concepts are, but also about how students need to use those concepts to solve problems.

-Make a plan for regular formative assessment.
+Make a plan for regular formative assessment

+Formative assessments like quizzes, writing practice, homework, or in-class tasks should make up a small portion of students’ overall grade.
 Because these kinds of assessments are happening very frequently (ideally, every day), students’ grades shouldn’t be significantly affected if they are struggling early on: the work they do on formative assessments should prepare them to perform better on the higher-stakes summative assessments.

 Keep in mind that you don’t have to grade everything: consider having a mix of graded and ungraded formative assessments, or you might grade some tasks for completion only.